Theodore Dalrymple: Writing

 Our Culture, What's Left of It: The Mandarins and the Masses, published in 2005, is another collection of essays in which he contends that the middle class's abandonment of traditional cultural and behavioural aspirations has, by example, fostered routine incivility and militant ignorance among the poor.
 He examines diverse themes and figures in the book including Shakespeare, Marx, Virginia Woolf, food deserts and volitional underclass malnutrition, recreational vulgarity, and the legalisation of drugs.
 One of the essays in the book, "When Islam Breaks Down", was named one of the most important essays of 2004 by David Brooks in The New York Times.

 In 2009, Dalrymple's British publisher Monday Books published two books of his.
 The first, Not With a Bang But A Whimper, appeared in August 2009.
 It is different from the United States book of the same name, though some of the author's essays appear in both books.
 In October 2009, Monday Books published Second Opinion, a further collection of Dalrymple essays, this time dealing exclusively with his work in a British hospital and prison.

-With Gibson Square Dalrymple then published his most successful book Spoilt Rotten: The Toxic Cult of Sentimentality (2010), which analyses how sentimentality has become culturally entrenched in British society with seriously harmful effects.
+With Gibson Square Dalrymple then published Spoilt Rotten: The Toxic Cult of Sentimentality (2010), which analyses how he thinks sentimentality has become culturally entrenched in British society with what he considers harmful effects.
 In 2011, he published Litter: What Remains of Our Culture, followed by The Pleasure of Thinking (2012), Threats of Pain and Ruin (2014), and others.

 Dalrymple was a judge for the 2013 Hippocrates Prize for Poetry and Medicine.

+In May 2023 he spoke at the National Conservatism Conference in London on the subject of "Historiography and the State of the Western Mind".

 He currently writes a weekly commentary column for the online Taki's Magazine.